mshih01/aacalc2/README.md

 It is initialized to P[N][M] = 1.0... and rest zeros

-At the end of computation...
+At the end of computation, P[i][j] are the final terminal proabilities.
-P[i][0] is the probability of i attackers vs. 0 defenders.
+- P[i][0] is the probability of i attackers vs. 0 defenders.
-P[0][j] is the probability of 0 attackers vs j defenders. all other entries will be zero'd
+- P[0][j] is the probability of 0 attackers vs j defenders.
+- all other entries will be zero'd

-When solve_one_state (i, j) is called... ever possible parent state which could lead to this state has already previously been solved.
+When solve_one_state (i, j) is called... every possible parent state which could lead to this state has already previously been solved.
 So P[i][j] at this point is the total probability that we could reach this state from all parent paths.
 After solve_one_state is complete...
 The value of the state is either 0 or the final probability that we end in this state.